virtualabs/radiobit/README.md

 **A precompiled version of the Radiobit firmware is provided in the *precompiled* directory, as a convenience.**

+If you want to try Radiobit's custom radio Python module, read the [specific documentation](doc/README.md).

 How to program the Micro:Bit with some Python code
 --------------------------------------------------